At the roots of most chronic physical, mental, and emotional illnesses is a basic wound: a lurking spiritual malady.

 How Can I Heal My Soul?

-If you’re interested in spiritual healing, it’s likely that you feel something fundamental is missing from your life.
+If you’re interested in spiritual healing, you likely feel that somethingย fundamentalย is missing from your life.

 Some people are able to verbalize this feeling, while others just feel a stark, bone-chilling absence of something vital.
 When a person is able to pinpoint what’s wrong, usually they discover that it’s rooted in the soul.

-Informed spiritual healers (i.e., those who understand the nature of the soul), and spiritual healing resources out there (such as this website), will recommend a host of different methods.
+Mature spiritual healers (i.e., those who understand the nature of the soul) and spiritual healing resources out there (such as this website) will recommend a host of different methods.
 Some of them include:

 - Self-love and self-care practices